Concordium/concordium.github.io/source/shared/net/guides/run-node-macos.rst

    the file.
 This ensures that these blocks will not be processed again the next time the node is restarted.

 #.
-Go to the Mainnet or Testnet dashboard to monitor when the node has caught up with its
+Go to the mainnet or testnet dashboard to monitor when the node has caught up with its
    peers on the blockchain.
 You do so by comparing the finalized length of the chain with the length of your node.
 If they match, your node has caught up.

 Uninstall a macOS node
 ======================

 #.
-Open *Spotlight Search* by pressing **Cmd + Space** on your keyboard, or by
-   clicking the search icon in menu bar.
+Press **Cmd + Space** on your keyboard to open **Spotlight Search** or click the Spotlight icon in the menu bar.

 #.
-Search for ``Concordium Node Uninstaller`` and open the found application.
+Search for ``Concordium Node Uninstaller`` and open the application that is found.

 #.
 You now have two options: